-– The Lantern Festival is a stunning traditional Chinese festival.
-The occasion marks the fifteenth day of the first month in the luniosolar year.
+• The Lantern Festival marks the fifteenth day of the first month in the lunisolar year.
 It is the conclusion of the Chinese New Year celebration.

-– The origins of the Lantern Festival celebration date back to the Western Han Dynasty.
+• The Lantern Festival celebration originates back to the Western Han Dynasty.
 The Western Han Dynasty ruled China from 206 BCE to 25 CE.

 • The modern celebration of Chinese New Year represents the largest single migration of people during the year on Earth.

 With an estimated average of 2 billion people in transit so they may celebrate the occasion with family, friends, and loved ones.

 • Taoist belief states that the fifteenth day of the lunar year corresponds with Shangyuan, the official of heaven.
 As Shangyuan favors bright and jubilant objects, lanterns are placed publicly for all to enjoy.

 • Some Chinese communities compare the Lantern Festival to their version of Valentine’s Day.
 Many go out to the celebration in hopes of finding love and romance.

 In past era’s, some have been afforded a chaperon when attending the festival for that very reason.
 The Chinese province of Hong Kong often publicizes this aspect of their Lantern Festival celebration.